 Guidance and information on starting your application can be found on the CRP website.

 CRPs play a vital role within the research delivery workforce and growing this profession is not possible without the support of colleagues and managers.
 Guidance for applicants and their managers is available on the CRP website.

 "As the demand for good experienced research staff is ever increasing and the nursing workforce gets smaller it is sensible to recognise the essential support Clinical Research Practitioners give the research workforce.
-These highly trained individuals are allowing more research studies to be delivered in the changing landscape of the clinical research arena.
 They have the expertise, skills and knowledge to allow them to work on many different types of research studies when previously, it had been thought only a nurse would do.
-Supporting this vital workforce to become a registered profession will ensure that the skill mix in research continues to grow.
-This enables the innovative research methods of today to deliver the research studies that will change the care of tomorrow."
+Supporting this vital workforce to become a registered profession will ensure that the skill mix in research continues to grow. "

 Sue Rigby, Research Nurse Matron

 The CRP Directory, launched in September 2018 by the AHCS, serves as a foundational platform for the development of the CRP community of practice.
 This community has now grown to a membership of over 1000 CRPs and all are playing a part in shaping the professional identity of CRPs.

 - The CRP Directory also serves as a pre-registration space for those who have set an intention to join the CRP Accredited Register.